ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 ## Proposal

-Introduce a new `dynamic_answers` object that will handle the generation of any repeating answers based on a list.
+Introduce a new `dynamic_answers` object that will handle the generation of any repeating answers based on a list of items.

 ## Properties and uses:

 ### `dynamic_answers`

-- A new property within the Question block that supports answers based on a list of items, answers, or arbitrary functions that return a sequence of values.
+- A new property within the `question` block that supports answers based on a list of items, answers, or arbitrary functions that return a sequence of values.
 - `dynamic_answers` will contain two top level properties, `values` and `answers`.
 - `dynamic_answers` can be used alongside the existing static `answers` property, allowing for static and dynamic answers on the same page.
 - `dynaic_answers` must have at least one but can contain multiple `answers` to be iterated over for each literal list item.
-- `dynamic_answers` will be limited to single block i.e. they will only be displayed on one page.
+- `dynamic_answers` will be limited to a single block i.e. they will only be displayed on one page.

 #### `dynamic_answers.values`

-- This field will contain the source for the list of literal values to be repeated over.
+- This field will contain the `source` for the list of literal values to be repeated over.
 - The `values` property will follow existing patterns and allow either a `Value Source` or a `Value Operator` as per the schema examples below.
 - There must be at least one item in the list being used to generate dynamic answers.

 #### `dynamic_answers.answers`
 - This property allows a list of answer blocks, as there can be more than one dynamic answer for each literal list item.
-- The `answers` property should be able to support any of the properties that would be supported in a normal/static answer block.
+- The `answers` property should be able to support any of the properties that would be supported in a normal/static `answer` block.
 - All the properties within the `dynamic_answers.answers` block that can contain text displayed to the user will need to support placeholder transforms.
 For example, answer labels which currently do not allow placeholders will need to be extended to support this.
 - The structure should be consistent with a regular static answer block.
 - For `dynamic_answers.answers` blocks, the answer `id` will simply be a prefix, and a unique identifier will need to be added to the prefix at runtime.
 This is required in order for us to be able to render the id in other parts of the questionnaire.

 ### Dynamic answers based on a list source
 ```json